ilRenato/Qoolchain/README.md

 However, if you wish to run the latest version of the toolchain, only a single line of code needs to be modified.
 You can make this change directly in the file mentioned in the [Attribution](#attribution) section.

 Therefore, to run the latest version of the toolchain also in a Linux machine:
-- clone the D-wave repository (ADD LINK),
+- clone the D-wave repository ([https://github.com/dwavesystems/dwave-preprocessing](https://github.com/dwavesystems/dwave-preprocessing)),
 - update the fix_variables.py file by applying the modification described above.
 - build the toolchain by launching the setup.py as above.